-- The candidate must be fully admitted to the Teacher Education Program. - The candidate must have a GPA of 3.0 or better, with no grade below C- in core and major courses. - The candidate must have completed all Division of Teacher Education course work (ED, RE, SE) with grades of B- or higher. - If the candidate does not meet this requirement, they may petition to the Secondary Teacher Education Program Coordinator for special consideration.
+- The candidate must be fully admitted to the Teacher Education Program. - The candidate must have completed all Teacher Education Division course work (ED, RE, SE) with a GPA of 3.0 or better, with no grade below C- Phase I, and no grade below a B- in Phase II. - If the candidate does not meet this requirement, they may petition to the Elementary Teacher Education Program Coordinator for special consideration.
 The coordinator will review the petition and take it to a regularly scheduled faculty meeting for consideration.
 The faculty will vote to either approve or deny the petition and will forward the petition and recommendation for consideration to the Division chair.
-The candidate may appeal the decision of the chair to the Division faculty during a regularly scheduled meeting. - The candidate must pass their content area Praxis examination.
-The Teacher Education Division must have ETS evidence that the candidate has passed the examination(s). - The candidate must clear the State mandated background check based on submitted fingerprints. - Participation in the clinical internship is dependent upon reaching an agreement with an OSTE who agrees to work with the candidate.

-If, after starting internship, there are two unsuccessful placement attempts, the intern will meet with their mentor and the Secondary Teacher Education Program Coordinator to discuss the nature of the difficulty and whether or not the intern should continue in the Teacher Education Program.
+The candidate may appeal the decision of the chair to the Division faculty during a regularly scheduled meeting. - The candidate must pass the Praxis 5001 Elementary Education: Multiple Subjects exam which contains the tests for English Language Arts (ELA), Science, Math, and Social Studies. - The candidate must pass their endorsement area Praxis exam.
+The Teacher Education Division must have ETS evidence that the candidate has passed the necessary Praxis exams. - The candidate must clear the State mandated background check based on submitted fingerprints. - Participation in the clinical internship is dependent upon reaching an agreement with an on-site teacher educator who agrees to work with the candidate. - If, after starting internship, there are two unsuccessful placement attempts, the intern will meet with their mentor and the Elementary Teacher Education Program Coordinator to discuss the nature of the difficulty and whether or not the intern should continue in the Teacher Education Program.
 The intern may appeal the decision to the Division chair.
 The intern may appeal the decision of the chair to the Division faculty.

-The Clinical Internship: A Model That Emphasizes Collaboration
+The Clinical Internship A Model That Emphasizes Collaboration

-Quality field experiences are the cornerstone of LCSC's Secondary Teacher Education Program.
-Teacher candidates participate in multiple school-based experiences with teachers who create great classroom environments, and operate using best approaches and practices.
-Clinical experiences begin with a short observation during the entry-level course, ED 214 Principles of Education, and culminate with a semester of clinical internship.
-These experiences provide teacher candidates with opportunities to explore the connection between theory and practice and to work with students from exceptional and diverse populations.
+Quality field experiences are the cornerstone of LCSC's Elementary Teacher Education Program.
+Teacher candidates participate in multiple school-based experiences with teachers who create great classroom environments and operate using best approaches and practices.
+Clinical experiences begin with a short observation during the entry-level course, ED 214 Principles of Education, and culminate with a year-long clinical internship.
+These experiences provide teacher candidates with opportunities to explore the connection between theory and practice and to work with students from exceptional and culturally diverse populations.
 Students gain confidence through reflective practice and competence in frequent interactions with a community of skilled practitioners.
 Candidates are expected to provide evidence through performances that they have developed into dedicated and knowledgeable teachers.

-The Clinical Internship-Phase III of the program- occupies the final semester of the teacher education program.
-Clinical Internship should benefit the intern, the on-site teacher educator (OSTE), and the students with whom they work.
-Over the course of the semester, the intern will apply the knowledge, skills, and dispositions developed in coursework.
-The clinical internship provides interns with mentored experiences in all areas of teacher performance.
-Should there be evidence that the students, the intern, or the OSTE are not benefiting from the arrangement, the intern may be re-assigned.
+The Clinical Internship-Phases III and IV of the program-occupy the final two semesters of the teacher education program.
+Clinical Internship should benefit the intern, the on-site teacher educator, and the students with whom they work.
+Over the course of the two semesters the intern will apply the knowledge, skills, and dispositions developed in coursework.
+The clinical internship provides the intern with mentored experiences in all areas of teacher performance.
+Should there be evidence that the elementary students, the intern, or the on-site teacher educator are not benefiting from the arrangement, the intern may be re-assigned.